Accessibility

 These seats can be booked in advance as "Sitzsackplatz".

-We will provide alternative seating in the festival centre Haeckelsches Gartenhaus.
+We will provide alternative seating in the festival centre Theaterhof.
 As the festival centre is currently in the process of being developed, it is currently not possible to provide more detailed information.
 This page will be updated on an ongoing basis and information will be added as required.

 Surtitles